RadoslawDryzner/LeRepoDuGuerrier/project/README.md

 ![Flow chart](pictures/pipeline.png)

-So far, for the second milestone, we only used the first three files (A, B and C) to test our pipeline.
+So far, for the second milestone, we only used the first three directories (A, B and C) to test our pipeline.
 This subset contains 120'000 songs, ~ 7000 of which are in the genres' dataset and ~ 2800 for which we found lyrics.